gaurdian2701/SamplingTool/README.md

-# Procedural Stuff
+# Sampling Tool
-A repo I created to experiment with grid based meshes
+A repo I created to experiment with sampling on meshes